 Tumors that developed in the conflict-active phase such as a lung tumor, colon tumor, liver tumor, prostate tumor, or a tumor in the breast glands immediately stop growing and the extra cells that are no longer required are broken down with the help of microbes (Fourth Biological Law).
 This applies to all organs controlled from the brainstem and the cerebellum.

-Conversely, cellular depletion, for example, in the cervix, ovaries, testicles, bronchia, milk ducts, or bile ducts is refilled and replenished with new cells (in conventional medicine, the new cells are wrongly regarded as “cancer cells”).
+Conversely, cellular depletion, for example, in the cervix, ovaries, testicles, bronchi, milk ducts, or bile ducts is refilled and replenished with new cells (in conventional medicine, the new cells are wrongly regarded as “cancer cells”).
 This applies to all organs and tissues controlled from the cerebral medulla and the cerebral cortex.

 In PCL-A (exudation phase) an edema forms at the site to protect the area that is healing at the time.
 With water retention as a result of an active abandonment and existence conflict (see the SYNDROME) the retained water is exceedingly stored in the healing area, which enlarges the swelling.
 Other signs of healing are fever and inflammation because of the increased blood flow into the healing tissue, discharge to expel the by-products of the cell removal process, itching when epithelial tissues such as the skin are affected, and night sweats when fungi and TB bacteria are involved.
 The swelling and the inflammation can cause considerable pain.
 The severity of the healing symptoms is determined by the intensity of the preceding conflict-active phase.
 NOTE: Complications don’t arise from high fever but due to a large brain edema.

 It is the swelling of the brain edema that causes cerebral healing symptoms such as dizziness and headaches.
 Headaches that occur during PCL-A are dull pressure headaches.
 Sharp, stabbing headaches, on the other hand, happen after the Epileptoid Crisis (in PCL-B).
 Once the brain edema has been expelled the mechanical pulling on the meninges is felt as sharp pain.
 Migraine headaches start in the healing phase and are most intense during the Epileptoid Crisis (rightfully, migraines were once called “small epilepsy”).
-They involve predominantly the premotor-sensory cortex.
+They involve predominantly the pre-motor sensory cortex.
 Conflicts linked to migraines are, for example, powerless conflicts, frontal-fear conflicts, scare-fright conflicts, territorial fear conflicts, stink conflicts, resistance conflicts, or bite conflicts.
 Typically, the conflict-active phase was short but intense.
 Recurring migraine attacks are caused by conflict relapses (“Sunday migraines” are triggered by a “Sunday track”).

 THE EPILEPTOID CRISIS is initiated at the height of the healing phase and takes place simultaneously on all three levels.
-At the start of the crisis the entire organism is pulled out of the vagotonic state and the individual is for the time being in a conflict-active state of stress.
+At the start of the crisis, the entire organism is pulled out of the vagotonic state and the individual is for the time being in a conflict-active state of stress.
 The reactivation of the conflict generates restlessness, nausea, elevated blood pressure, a raised pulse, cold sweats, and the shivers.
 The biological purpose of the sympathicotonic surge is to expel the edema that developed both on the organ and in the correlating brain relay (in PCL-A); the expelling of the brain edema is particularly vital as it relieves the brain pressure.
 The Epi-Crisis is followed by a urinary phase, in which the body eliminates all the excess fluid.
 If the edema cannot be completely expelled because of the SYNDROME (water retention) or due to conflict relapses, the residual edema remains until the Biological Special Program is complete.

 The exact type of Epileptoid Crisis is determined by the nature of the conflict, which organ is affected, and which part of the brain is involved.
-When a brain edema is in the motor cortex, the crisis manifests as rhythmic convulsions (see epileptic seizure), muscle cramps or spasms; in the sensory or post-sensory cortex it generates dizzy spells, short disturbances of consciousness or, with an intense conflict, a complete loss of consciousness (“absence”) due to the drop of blood sugar.
+When a brain edema is in the motor cortex, the crisis manifests as rhythmic convulsions (see epileptic seizure), muscle cramps or spasms; in the sensory or post-sensory cortex, it generates dizzy spells, short disturbances of consciousness or, with an intense conflict, a complete loss of consciousness (fainting or “absence”) due to the drop of blood sugar.
 Some Epi-Crises could be dangerous, especially when the conflict-active phase was long and intense.
 This applies, for instance, to heart attacks or strokes.
 The Epileptoid Crisis is a significant biological counter-regulation.
 Dr. Hamer therefore strongly advises not to take antispasmodic or sedative medication during this period in order not to interrupt this highly critical event.
 Sedatives administered at that point could cause a person to fall into a coma.